p-nooralinejad/ES235B-PatchDetector/README.md

-# PyTorch ResNet Models for CIFAR-10 and Caltech-101
+# PyTorch ResNet Models for CIFAR-10

-This repository contains PyTorch implementations of ResNet-18 and ResNet-20 architectures for image classification on CIFAR-10 and Caltech-101 datasets.
+This repository contains PyTorch implementations of ResNet-18 and ResNet-20 architectures for image classification on CIFAR-10 dataset.
 It also provides training and testing scripts along with a convenient interface to select models, datasets, and other hyperparameters.

 ## Installation
 Install the required dependencies: